Joint Score-Threshold Optimization for Interpretable Risk Assessment: Experiments

-We consider four variations to the MIP model above: \begin{enumerate} \item \textbf{Symmetric:} The ordinal loss for under-triage and over-triage is the same ($\alpha_{under} = \alpha_{over}=1$).
-Constraints and other hyperparameters follow exactly from Model (19).

-\item \textbf{Asymmetric:} The ordinal loss for under-triage is three times that of over-triage ($\alpha_{under}=3, \alpha_{over}=1$).
-Constraints and other hyperparameters follow exactly from Model (19).

-\item \textbf{False-Positive (FP) constrained:} The ordinal loss for under-triage is three times that of over-triage, and all other hyperparameters follow exactly from Model (19).
-Let $\bar{\beta}$ indicate the JHFRAT model coefficients and let $\bar{z}$ indicate the feasible set binary classification variables imposed deterministically by the MIP formulation with $\bar{\beta}$.
-We impose the following two constraints, in addition to those in Model (19):

-These additional performance constraints ensure that the number of Safe Low-Risk labeled encounters classified as Moderate-Risk (20a) and High-Risk (20b) cannot exceed the numbers of such classifications with the JHFRAT model.

-\item \textbf{False-Negative (FN) \& False-Positive (FP) constrained:} The ordinal loss for under-triage is three times that of over-triage.
-The ordinal loss for under-triage is three times that of over-triage, and all other hyperparameters follow exactly from Model (19).
-With the same definition of $\bar{z}$ as above, we impose the following four constraints, in addition to those in Model (19):

-The number of Safe High-Risk labeled encounters classified as Low-Risk (21a) and Moderate Risk (21b) cannot exceed the numbers of such classifications with the JHFRAT model.
-The \textit{portion} of Safe Low-Risk labeled encounters classified as Moderate-Risk (21c) and High-Risk (21d) cannot exceed given thresholds (30\% and 5\% respectively).
-These constraints allow for a small increase from the JHFRAT benchmark of 26.5\% and 0.9\% for these same categorizations, as seen in Table \ref{tab:coefficients}.
+We impose four performance constraints using the number of false positives and false negatives from the original JHFRAT model.
+The number of High-Risk labeled encounters classified as Low-Risk \eqref{eq:FNcap-severe} and Moderate Risk \eqref{eq:FNcap-moderate} cannot exceed the rates of such ``severe" and ``moderate" false-negative classifications with the JHFRAT model, $\xi_{sFNR}$ and $\xi_{mFPR}$.
+Conversely, the number of Low-Risk labeled encounters classified as High-Risk \eqref{eq:FPcap-severe} and Moderate Risk \eqref{eq:FPcap-moderate} cannot exceed the rates of the severe and moderate false-positive classifications with the JHFRAT model, $\xi_{sFPR}$ and $\xi_{mFPR}$.
+These performance constraints ensure that improvements achieved by the MIP model do not come at the expense of worse performance for one class or the other.